Places where Stonehill College students have recently interned include:

 - Annual career fairs.

-- Career Services staff members regularly work with Sociology faculty to present programs on careers in sociology, resume and cover letter writing, and interview techniques.
+- Career Development staff members regularly work with sociology students to present programs on careers in sociology, resume and cover letter writing, and interview techniques.
+Sociology faculty help students network in the field to find internships and jobs.